Putney Animal Hospital

 All clients, old or new, have to show proof of benefits, proof of address and photo ID every time they attend the hospital to ensure ongoing eligibility.

-You must phone ahead and make an appointment by calling us on the number on the Contact Us page.
+You must phone ahead and make an appointment by calling us on the number on our Contact Us page.

 Except in the case of genuine emergencies if you turn up without an appointment you are likely to have a long wait, or be rebooked for an appointment on another day.

 We offer an emergency service for eligible clients at other times, which is for genuine emergencies only- you should call in advance.
-There are additional fees for this service, which are higher between 10pm-8am.
+There are additional fees for this service.
+These fees are higher between 10pm-8am.